Iteration-complexity of an inner accelerated inexact proximal augmented Lagrangian method based on the classical Lagrangian function: The IAIPAL method

-\begin{proof} First note that the $l$th loop of the IAPIAL method invokes S-IAPIAL with penalty parameter $c=c_l$ where $c_l :=2^{l-1}c_1$, for every $l \ge 1$.
-Hence, in view of Theorem~\ref{theor:StaticIPAAL}(c) and the stopping criterion in step~2 of IAPIAL, we conclude that it obtains a $(\hat \rho,\hat\eta)$-approximate solution of \eqref{optl0} in at most $\bar{l}$ iterations, where
+\begin{proof} First note that the $\ell$-th loop of IAIPAL invokes S-IAIPAL with penalty parameter $c_\ell=\tau^{\ell-1} c_1$, for every $\ell \ge 1$.
+It is easy to see that if IAIPAL stops in its first call to S-IAIPAL, then the statement of the theorem follows trivially in view of the stopping criterion in step~2 of IAIPAL and Theorem~\ref{theor:StaticIPAAL}(b).
+Suppose then that IAIPAL calls S-IAIPAL more than once and let $\hat{c} = \hat{c}(\hat{\rho},\hat{\eta})$.
+Defining the integer

-and $\bar c$ is as in \eqref{def:cbar}.
-Moreover, it follows by Theorem~\ref{theor:StaticIPAAL}(a) and (b) that the total number of ACG iterations performed by IAPIAL is bounded by where $T_{c_l}=2\lambda L_{c_l}+1$.
-In view of the above definition of $c_l$ and \eqref{ineq:cl}, we have